OpenEvalProject/evals/manuscripts/elife-04316/v1/manuscript.md

 In sum, we found that chronic stress led to elevated RFRP3 at all stages of the ovulatory cycle.
 This elevated level of expression persisted after a full cycle of recovery from stress, indicating that the impact of stress on RFRP3 lasts well beyond removal of the stressor.
 Stressed females exhibited fewer successful copulation events, fewer pregnancies in those that did successfully mate, and increased frequency of embryo resorption in the achieved pregnancies.
 These marked effects of stress on fertility were completely blocked by knockdown of RFRP3, even though RFRP3 function was restored following stress cessation.
 These findings indicate that stress has lingering negative consequences for female reproductive function that are mediated by a transient rise in RFRP3.

-Female rats were subjected to an 18 day stress paradigm followed by quantification of hypothalamic markers of reproductive function either immediately after stress exposure or after one full estrous cycle (4 days) of recovery (
+Female rats were subjected to an 18 day stress paradigm followed by quantification of hypothalamic markers of reproductive function either immediately after stress exposure or after one full estrous cycle (4 days) of recovery (Figure 1A).
+Serum levels of corticosterone (CORT) were measured on days 1, 4, 7, 11, and 18 of the 18 days immobilization stress paradigm, and on day 22, 4 days after the cessation of stressor.
+Baseline levels at the onset of stress exposure sessions were unchanged throughout the 18 days.
+However, CORT levels were significantly elevated in samples drawn on days 1, 4, 7, and 11 at the end of the 3-hr stress exposure.

 ![Figure 1.](https://cdn.elifesciences.org/articles/04316/elife-04316-fig1-v1.jpg)

 **Figure 1.:** (A) Experimental timeline.
 (B).
 Corticosterone was measured in serum samples from tail vein blood immediately before and after stress sessions on days 1, 4, 7, 11, and 18, and on day 22, 4 days post-stress cessation (N = 36/group in 1,4,7,11,18 timepoints, N = 18/group on 22).
 (C, E, G, I) Gene expression changes in the hypothalamus immediately after stress and (D, F, H, J) 4 days after stress. mRNA levels of all (mean ± SEM, N = 6/group) were determined using qRT–PCR relative to the ribosomal reference gene RPLP at day 0 and 4 post-stress cessation.
 Estrous cycle staging was determined by inspection of daily vaginal smears. *p < 0.05, **p < 0.01, ***p < 0.001.
-PCR statistics were done by a Kruskal–Wallis one-way ANOVA followed by Dunn's multiple comparison test for post-hoc analysis, CORT statistics analyzed by a repeated two-way ANOVA.DOI: http://dx.doi.org/10.7554/eLife.04316.003
+PCR statistics were done by a Kruskal–Wallis one-way ANOVA followed by Dunn's multiple comparison test for post-hoc analysis, CORT statistics analyzed by a repeated two-way ANOVA.

 On day 22, after 4 days of recovery from the stressor, the stressed rats exhibited serum CORT concentrations indistinguishable from baseline values (Figure 1B).
 Rats exhibit a 4–5 days long estrous cycle, with rising estrogen concentrations triggering a surge of luteinizing hormone (LH) to initiate ovulation, and estrogen and progesterone driving sexual receptivity on the night of proestrus (Blaustein, 2008).
 Stress acutely inhibits the LH surge (Du Ruisseau et al., 1979) and subsequent sexual receptivity and fertility (Sirinathsinghji et al., 1983; Sato et al., 1996).
 However, it is unknown whether reproductive function continues to be negatively impacted even following recovery from stress (defined as exhibiting baseline levels of CORT after 4 days of no stress exposure).
 Rats were monitored daily by vaginal smear to determine whether estrous cyclicity was affected during application of the stressor and to allow separation of animals into different cycle stages (diestrus, proestrus, and estrus) at the termination of the stressor.
 Stress did not affect estrous cyclicity, with all animals exhibiting normal vaginal cytology throughout the stressor, and all animals exhibited a normal 4- to 5-day estrous cycle after the cessation of stress.
 At all estrous cycle stages, RFRP3 mRNA expression in the hypothalamus was significantly elevated both 0 and 4 days after the stressor was terminated (Figure 1C,D).
 Hypothalamic expression of the RFRP3 receptor, G-protein-coupled receptor-147 (GPR147), was also upregulated after stress during all stages of the cycle, and returned to baseline values after the cessation of stress (Figure 1E,F).
 We did not find significant differences in either GnRH or kisspeptin (KISS1) mRNA expression post-stress in any stage of the cycle (Figure 1G–J).
 However, hypothalamic samples were taken from whole hypothalamus, precluding the ability to differentiate between rostral and caudal kisspeptin cell populations, potentially masking subtle differences.
 Notably, the persistent increases in the expression of both RFRP3 and its receptor specifically in proestrus coincide with the cyclical onset of sexual receptivity, suggesting that RFRP3 provides a mechanistic basis for long-lasting suppression of reproductive behavior after stress.

 To investigate whether the stress-induced increase in RFRP3 plays a causal role in prolonged sexual inhibition, we developed a conditional viral vector to knock down RFRP3 expression (tet-OFF lentivirus RFRP3 shRNA) in vivo during the strictly-defined time window of the chronic stressor.
 This lentiviral construct expresses RFRP3 shRNA from a constitutively active CMV promoter, driving both shRNA and blue fluorescent protein (BFP) marker expression.
-When exposed to doxycycline (DOX, via drinking water) (
+When exposed to doxycycline (DOX, via drinking water) (Figure 2A), the tet-Off element is prevented from driving TRE-initiated transcription and both shRNA and BFP production cease (location and extent of viral infection can be seen in Figure 2B,C).
+Stereotaxic infusion of RFRP3 shRNA lentivirus into the hypothalamus led to an 87% down-regulation of RFRP3 mRNA expression within 7 days relative to a control-scrambled shRNA (Figure 2D).
+Immunohistological labeling verified that the peptide level in the hypothalamus was similarly knocked down by 85% compared to scrambled control virus, measured 2 weeks following viral injection (Figure 2E, representative images of RFRP labeling with either scramble or RFRP-shRNA virus and pre- and post-DOX administration Figure 2F–I).
+Critically, administration of doxycycline in the drinking water restored RFRP3 mRNA to normal levels within 4 days (Figure 2D).
+This viral vector system permitted knocking down of RFRP3 expression during chronic stress and restoration of RFRP3 during the later stages of copulation, mating, and birthing, which may rely on RFRP3 function in unknown ways.

 ![Figure 2.](https://cdn.elifesciences.org/articles/04316/elife-04316-fig2-v1.jpg)

 **Figure 2.:** (A) Map of RFRP-shRNA viral plasmid.
 (B) Brain sectioned and stained with an anti-BFP antibody to label virus infection (green) and anti-RFRP 2 weeks post-injection (WPI) to show injection location and (C) spread.
 Scale bar indicates 100 µm.
 (D) mRNA levels of RFRP following injection of RFRP-shRNA viral vector were determined using qRT-PCR (WPI = weeks post-injection, mean ± SEM, N = 4).
 (E) RFRP3-ir cells/section counts in the DMH after 2 weeks post-injection with either scramble or RFRP-shRNA virus.
 (F–I) Brain sectioned stained with anti-RFRP3 antibody 2 weeks post-injection with scramble or RFRP-shRNA virus and before and after DOX administration.
 Scale bar indicates 100 µm. *p < 0.05, **p < 0.01, ***p < 0.001.
 Statistics were done by one-way analysis of variance (ANOVA) and Bonferroni post-hoc tests.
-For mRNA data, PCR statistics were done by a Kruskal–Wallis one-way ANOVA followed by Dunn's multiple comparison test for post-hoc analysis and statistics for protein counts were a student's t-test.DOI: http://dx.doi.org/10.7554/eLife.04316.004
+For mRNA data, PCR statistics were done by a Kruskal–Wallis one-way ANOVA followed by Dunn's multiple comparison test for post-hoc analysis and statistics for protein counts were a student's t-test.

 A second group of female rats received dorsomedial hypothalamic injections of either RFRP3 shRNA or a scrambled control shRNA lentivirus 3 weeks before the 18 days of immobilization.
 Estrous cycles were monitored for each rat with immobilization timed to coincide with the onset of estrus, leaving most rats in proestrus 4 days after the end of stress.
-All rats were administered DOX on the final day of stress so that restoration of RFRP3 expression coincided with the onset of proestrus after the 4-day recovery period. (
+All rats were administered DOX on the final day of stress so that restoration of RFRP3 expression coincided with the onset of proestrus after the 4-day recovery period.
+(Figure 3A).
+After one full estrous cycle of recovery from stress, rats underwent a timed mating test on the night of proestrus and were monitored through gestation and birth, to assess the long-term effects of stress on reproductive success including successful copulation and pregnancy outcome.

 ![Figure 3.](https://cdn.elifesciences.org/articles/04316/elife-04316-fig3-v1.jpg)

 **Figure 3.:** (A) Experimental time line.
 (B) Corticosterone concentrations were measured in serum samples from tail vein blood immediately before and after stress sessions on days 1, 11, and 18.
 (C) Total reproductive success was measured as percentage of females that successfully brought a litter to full term (Scramble/control N = 17, Scramble/Stress N = 14, shRNA/control N = 20, shRNA/stress N = 14, g-statistics: G = 5.836, df = 1 p = 0.016, fisher's exact test p = 0.0031).
 Breaking down total reproductive success, (D) copulation success was measured as percentage of females that exhibited lordosis and allowed a male to achieve intromission within 15 min (g-statistics: G = 2.405, df = 1 p = 0.028, fisher's exact test p = 0.0062), and (E) pregnancy success refers to the percentage of females that got pregnant out of the subgroup that successfully copulated (Scramble/control N = 15, Scramble/Stress N = 6, RFRP-shRNA/control N = 18, RFRP-shRNA/stress N = 11).
 (F) Litter sizes measured as number of pups born alive immediately after birth (dams-Scramble/control N = 13, Scramble/Stress N = 3, RFRP-shRNA/control N = 16, RFRP-shRNA/stress N = 9).
 (G) Embryos implanted measured as number of placental scars identified in the dam's uterine horns after birth.
 (H) Embryo survival was calculated as the number of birthed pups divided by number of maternal placental scars and shown as a percentage (indicative of initial implantation, mean ± SEM) *p < 0.05, **p < 0.01, ***p < 0.001.
-Reproductive success statistics were done by G-statistics tests followed by Fisher's Exact test, statistics for litter size, placental scars, and embryo resorption were done by a two-way analysis of variance (ANOVA) followed by Bonferroni post-hoc tests and CORT statistics analyzed by a repeated two-way ANOVA.DOI: http://dx.doi.org/10.7554/eLife.04316.005
+Reproductive success statistics were done by G-statistics tests followed by Fisher's Exact test, statistics for litter size, placental scars, and embryo resorption were done by a two-way analysis of variance (ANOVA) followed by Bonferroni post-hoc tests and CORT statistics analyzed by a repeated two-way ANOVA.

 ![Figure 3—figure supplement 1.](https://cdn.elifesciences.org/articles/04316/elife-04316-fig3-figsupp1-v1.jpg)

 **Figure 3—figure supplement 1.:** (A) Estradiol levels as measured from tail bleed samples over the cycles of all stressed rats with either scrambled or RFRP-shRNA virus (n = 14).
 (B) Within proestrus, estradiol measurements were separated by mating success and virus (n = 10, 21, 11, 25 samples for each successive group).
 (C) Lordosis intensity, or quality of the lordosis pose, scored between 0 and 3 as published in Hardy and Debold (1971).
 We found a significant main effect of stress (F(1, 61) = 5.15, p = 0.0268), however, no significant differences within groups.
 (D) Lordosis quotient was calculated as the ratio of male mounts to female lordosis poses of a score of 2 or 3.
 We found a significant main effect of stress (F(1, 61) = 11.66, p = 0.0011), as well a significant decrease in the scramble stress group. p < 0.05, **p < 0.01, ***p < 0.001.
-Estradiol, lordosis intensity and quotient statistics were a two-way analysis of variance (ANOVA) followed by Bonferroni post-hoc tests.DOI: http://dx.doi.org/10.7554/eLife.04316.006
+Estradiol, lordosis intensity and quotient statistics were a two-way analysis of variance (ANOVA) followed by Bonferroni post-hoc tests.

 Tail vein serum samples taken at the onset and end of stress sessions on days 1, 11, and 18 revealed that post-stress circulating levels of CORT were elevated on days 1 and 11 of the immobilization period (Figure 3B).
 Moreover, RFRP3 knockdown during stress did not significantly alter CORT response during stress, indicating an intact hormonal stress response (Figure 3B).
 Stress exposure led to a profound decrease in total reproductive success in females that received the control virus: only 21% of stressed females became pregnant and carried to live birth, as compared to 76% of non-stressed females with control virus (Figure 3C).
 80% of the females that received the RFRP-shRNA virus became pregnant and carried to live birth (Figure 3C).
 The stress-induced decline in reproductive success resulted from a cumulative decrease in mating success (from 88 and 90% in non-stressed groups to 43% in the stress-scrambled group, Figure 3D) and pregnancy rates in the females that mated (from 87 and 89% in non-stressed groups to 50% in the stress-scrambled group, Figure 3E).
 Interestingly, knockdown of RFRP3 expression in the hypothalamus during stress exposure prevented the stress-induced suppression of reproduction, leading to 79% copulation success, 82% pregnancy success, and overall reproductive success to 64%, a rate statistically equivalent to control (non-stress) levels (76%, Figure 3C).